kera-cudmore/sqlalchemy-flask-task-manager/README.md

 * Using semantic HTML.
 * Using descriptive alt attributes on images on the site.
 * Providing information for screen readers where there are icons used and no text.
-* Ensuring that there is a sufficient colour contrast throughout the site.
+* I am aware from the Lighthouse testing that the current colour scheme is not meeting some contrast requirements.
+This will be ammended in a future release.

 - - -